-Mind found staff and volunteers tend to give long periods of service, meaning they can experience extended exposure to high levels of stress and trauma over time.
-This can have profound effects on mental health - 9 out of 10 of those surveyed had experienced stress, low mood and poor mental health at some point whilst working for the emergency services.

-However, the research also found that:
+We found staff and volunteers tend to give long periods of service, meaning they can experience extended exposure to high levels of stress and trauma over time.
+This can have profound effects on their mental health - 9 out of 10 of those we surveyed had experienced stress, low mood and poor mental health at some point whilst working for the emergency services.
+However, our research also found that: